akshatnitd/Christmas-at-Grans/README.md

 A follow-up piece of code enables the carousel to restart without refreshing the page (to be built, as of 14:00 on 02/03/2021).

+The deck.core.js JavaScript file was uploaded as I felt it could be of use, but the project is being built with the intention to not rely on outside sources.